MirolimMajidov/EventMessaging/README.md

     }
 }
 ```
 Since we want to publish our an event to the RabbitMQ, the event subscriber must implement the `IRabbitMqEventPublisher` by passing the type of event we want to publish.
-And, inject the `IEventPublisherManager` interface to publish the publishing event to the `RabbitMQ`.
+And, inject the `IEventPublisherManager` interface to publish the publishing `UserCreated` event to the `RabbitMQ`.
 When we use the `Send` method of the `IEventSenderManager` to send an event, the event is first stored in the database.
 Based on our configuration (_by default, after one second_), the event will then be automatically execute the `Publish` method of created the `CreatedUserPublisher` event publisher.

 If an event fails for any reason, the server will automatically retry publishing it, with delays based on the configuration you set in the [Outbox section](#options-of-inbox-and-outbox-sections).